SFUMATO Layout Framework

 The most viable technique for scaling web pages is with CSS, mostly because of its low-overhead, broad support, and hardware acceleration.
 Of the options available within CSS, viewport units provide the best coverage of these benefits.
 Viewport units are used for the base fonts and rem units are used for everything else.
 Scaling based on rem units means your styles are often the same for various screen sizes, which means your SCSS code is smaller and easier to write.

 As with scaling, the benefits of using flexbox for our grid system centers around compatibility and functionality.
 In an ideal world we'd use CSS grid.
 But it's not well-supported at the time of this writing.

 Why not use a standard float-based grid?
 Float-based grids are a bit wonky, especially on sites with viewport-based measurements.
 And floats can create other styling dependencies.
 Flexbox just works.

 Are there any issues?

 Not really.
-The only issue at this time remains with Apple Safari.
-Even in macOS 10.13 High Sierra, Safari does not scale
+The only issue at this time remains with Apple Safari in macOS 10.14 Mojave and below.
+In those versions Safari does not scale

 font-size smoothly.
 It rounds font sizes down every half pixel, so as the font is scaled, some intermediate sizes jump to the next whole pixel size.
 This generally affects small text much more than large.
 And it can make paragraphs wrap differently on occasion.
 But generally speaking, it's a minor annoyance, and rarely gets in the way.